convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/action-components/oauth-openid.md

 Scope | The Scope permissions.
 If not set, scopes are automatically configured from the 'provider' setting, by you may override this setting here.
 Server LoginSequence | &lt;Project.Sequence&gt;.
 The MBaaS Server sequence to call for login.
 If not set, is automatically configured from the 'provider' setting.
 You may override this setting here.
 Server checkToken | &lt;Project.Sequence&gt;.
 The MBaaS Server sequence to call for checking tokens.
 If not set, is automatically configured from the 'provider' setting.
 You may override this setting here.
-Comment | Describes the object comment to include in the documentation report.
+Tenant ID | The AzureAD tenant ID as configured in the AzureAD portal.
+(AzureAD only) If left empty, will default to 'common' Comment | Describes the object comment to include in the documentation report.
 This property generally contains an explanation about the object.
 Is active | Defines whether the component is active.